 Well, I did it: it took me two and a half months, but I finally watched and wrote a humor recap of every single James Bond movie, including one non-canonical one.
 And now that I’m done, I have to say: that was a long, long series of films to get through.
 Over two and a half days of films in total, averaging at two hours apiece, which I wrote about while watching live.
 What the hell?
 Why did I even do this?

-Besides this, I was also going through a rather nasty breakup with a rather…well, not a person I should have been with…and moved into diminished circumstances, so I really needed a form of escape during this time period.
+I also really needed a form of escape during this time period.
 And James Bond provided me this.
-Now some two months and change, I’m starting to come back to life and have James Bond partially to thank for being there for me as a distraction during a very difficult time.
+Now some two months and change, I’m starting to come back to life and have James Bond partially to thank for being there for me as a distraction during a difficult time.

 But nobody wants to hear my wah-wah crybaby reasons why I did this project.
 The real answer was, because it was there.
 That and I’m trying to figure out what works as a blog and what doesn’t.
 We’ll discuss that at the end, however: let’s get to the grand review of the James Bond Franchise!